Wilsontomass/mcserverbot/README.md

 This is not particularly well designed, so to get it working probably will take long enough that by the end you will be able to create your own.
 But, roughly:
 1. Install prerequisites: node, docker and docker-compose
 2. Create a discord bot using the [discord developer portal](https://discord.com/login?redirect_to=%2Fdevelopers%2Fapplications)
-4. Clone this repo,
+3. Clone this repo,
-5. run `npm install`
+4. run `npm install`
-6. create a file named `.env` and add your discord bot token and app id
+5. create a file named `.env` and add your discord bot token and app id
     ```
     APP_ID=
     TOKEN=
     ```
+6. Run `npm register`.
+This will register all the slash comands with discord.
 7. run `docker compose up`

 # How to use